 Kumi means arise.
 The goal of Kumi Films is to awaken a childlike hope and imagination in myself and others through crafting visual narratives.
-I also write reflections on the journey to cultivate deep attention, to remember the wells of meaning I’ve drawn from over the years.
-I invite friends and fellow sojourners to accompany me by following my blog and posts.

 Thank you for visiting,